damianhakert/damianhakert.github.io/source/_posts/2015-12-10-getting-started-with-gitlab-and-gitlab-ci.markdown

 ## What is this CI thing?

-CI stands for [Continuous Integration][ci-wiki] and has gain a big popularity the last years.
-Together with its sibling [Continuous Delivery][cd-wiki], conform the spine of agile software development.
+CI stands for [Continuous Integration][ci-wiki] and has gained in popularity the last few years.
+Together with its sibling [Continuous Delivery][cd-wiki], they form the spine of agile software development.

 With Continuous Integration developers are expected to integrate their work frequently (usually daily) in a shared repository.

 - testing
 - building